 Electronics and Toys

 For little ones, a container of favorite toys can keep them occupied in the car or the hotel.
 It’s also nice to have those comfort items come bedtime in a strange bed.
-I used to purchase some new toys, many times from a consignment store, that I would pull out once we got to our new duty station.
-It was a good way to keep the kids busy until we got the house set up and the cable turned on.
-For older kids and adults, you would want to pack away laptops, phones, handheld game consoles and all chargers.
+I used to purchase some new toys, many times from a consignment store, which I would pull out once we got to our new duty station.
+It’s a good way to keep the kids busy until we get the house set up and the cable turned on.
+For older kids and adults, you would want to pack laptops, phones, handheld game consoles and all chargers.

 Bed Linens & Towels